 FT-D3 – Initial Service Offering (“ISO”)

 The ISO is only available for prospective FT-D3 customers.
-The maximum Expansion Service available in the ISO is approximately 275,000 GJ/day with a targeted service commencement date of November 1, 2029.
-The ISO will commence on March 26, 2026 at 10:00am Mountain Time (“MT”) and close on March 30, 2026 at 10:00am MT (“ISO Closing Date”).
+The maximum Available Service in the ISO is approximately 500,000 GJ/day, being the aggregate of service available under each Tranche as of its respective targeted service commencement date.
+The ISO will commence on June 1, 2026 at 10:00am Mountain Time (“MT”) and close on June 2, 2026 at 10:00am MT (“ISO Closing Date”).

 Prospective FT-D3 customers may participate in the ISO as follows: